 The main contact for an organization, not a request

-Conditions of a grant stated in a Grant Agreement.
-Examples include encouragement for an organization to work with a specific organization or leadership to participate in capacity building opportunities.
+Conditions of a grant are stated in a Grant Agreement.
+Examples include encouragement for an organization to work with a specific organization or leadership to participate in capacity-building opportunities.

 The time established in your grant agreement during which your organization may spend grant funds

 An individual with access to an organization’s account in the grants system.
 An organization may have multiple users.